-Although still effective, the fact such alarms regularly go off for other reasons (such as power cuts or faults) means they are often ignored by neighbours.
+Although still effective, the fact such sirens regularly go off for other reasons (such as power cuts or faults) means they are often ignored by neighbours.

 Therefore, depending on the area you live in they may not be the best choice, particularly if you live in a more remote, rural location.

 That said, they will still help to deter burglars.
 Professionally-installed bells-only alarms cost around £500-£1,500 and self-install models cost as little as £200.

 Dialler Burglar Alarms

 These types of burglar alarm work in a very similar way to bells-only ones but instead of sounding an alert and hoping someone nearby responds, a dialler will actually contact someone.

 This could be yourself or a friend or family member as you can have the unit automatically call a number of your choice.

 There are also dialler alarms available that will notify a security company or even the police when the siren is triggered.
 You’ll usually have to pay a monthly fee for such a service and so you’ll need to take that into account.

 Dialler alarms offer great peace of mind if you spend a lot of time far from home as you know someone will always be alerted when your siren is triggered.
 They are also a great choice for those who live in more remote, countryside locations.